A sports shoe designed with the needs of nurses in mind?

 These shoes made the top 10 list because of their durability, supportive fit, and floor traction.

 - Available in several colors

 The Nike Women’s Air Max Sequent Shoe is an absolute favorite NIKE shoe for nurses.
-Not only are they stylish, but they have a partial bootie, which gives them a more secure feel and fit.
-Which is essential for nurses who are on their feet for long 12-hour shifts.
+Not only are they stylish, but they have a partial bootie, which gives them a more secure feel and fit. which is essential for nurses on their feet for long 12-hour shifts.

 They are also lightweight and offer great cushioning – a helpful solution for achy joints and sore feet!

 - Rubber sole